 Amazon Advertising’s newest product launch is sponsored display ads, which are a relaunch of product display ads, and now bring Amazon DSP into the AMS universe.
 Within AMS, you can target and retarget on Amazon.com and across the web towards customers who have viewed an ASIN, or by their shopping interests, product types, or by product categories.
 These ads will appear in a wide variety of placements across Amazon and additionally on third-party sites and in mobile apps.

 Overall, the inaugural AdCon 2019 was a successful and highly informative event.
-It was great to meet those working behind the scenes on the ad products, and to meet other brands in the industry while gaining some insight into their challenges.
+It was great to meet those working behind the scenes on the ad products and to meet other brands in the industry while gaining some insight into their challenges.
 Throughout the conference, Amazon made clear the great strides they’ve made toward positioning themselves as the most important modern brand destination.
-Amazon exists today not only as a brand destination, but as a primary media channel for brand discovery, awareness and consideration.
+Amazon exists today not only as a brand destination but as a primary media channel for brand discovery, awareness, and consideration.
 Amazon now accounts for over 50% of online product searches and makes up 40% of US e-commerce sales.
 Now more than ever, it’s vital for businesses to develop and perfect their Amazon strategies.
 We understand this, and with that vitality in mind are hosting an Amazon-focused event in Los Angeles on October 23rd.
 The event will feature industry experts from Direct Agents, Amazon and Belkin, who will be discussing everything you need to know to build a successful brand on Amazon.
-If you’re interested in attending, you can RSVP here.